micmejia/bible-dump/NKJV/Matthew/Matt 14.md

 Now those who had eaten were about five thousand men, besides women and children. ## Jesus Walks on the Sea

 ###### 22
-Immediately Jesus [^a]made His disciples get into the boat and go before Him to the other side, while He sent the multitudes away.
+Immediately Jesus made His disciples get into the boat and go before Him to the other side, while He sent the multitudes away.

 ###### 23
 And when He had sent the multitudes away, He went up on the mountain by Himself to pray.
 Now when evening came, He was alone there.

 ###### 24
-But the boat was now [^b]in the middle of the sea, tossed by the waves, for the wind was contrary.
+But the boat was now in the middle of the sea, tossed by the waves, for the wind was contrary.

 ###### 25
 Now in the fourth watch of the night Jesus went to them, walking on the sea.